-- 22.6 The supervisor is aware of and has an understanding of ML/FT risks to which insurers and intermediaries are exposed.
-It liaises with and seeks to obtain information from the designated competent authority relating to AML/CFT by insurers and insurance intermediaries. - 22.6.1 Where another body is the AML/CFT designated competent authority, 85 the supervisor should consider what effect this may have on its ability to ensure that insurers and insurance intermediaries meet supervisory requirements. - 22.6.2 The supervisor should have an understanding of the ML/FT risks to which insurers and intermediaries are exposed arising from the activities undertaken and products and services offered by insurers and intermediaries. - 22.6.3 The supervisor is able to make a more informed evaluation and judgment on the soundness of insurers and intermediaries by receiving information from the AML/CFT designated competent authority.
-Such information may be relevant to the risk profile of the insurer or intermediary or to the effectiveness of risk management by the insurer or intermediary.
-The contents of this information may include the level of ML/FT risks to which insurers and intermediaries are exposed, and the designated competent authority's views on the risk management, corporate governance and internal control measures of supervised entities relevant to AML/CFT. - 22.6.4 The AML/CFT designated competent authority may have information on breaches of AML/CFT requirements that should be taken into consideration by the supervisor in its supervisory activities, such as when evaluating the Board, Senior Management and Key Persons in Control Functions on the basis of suitability requirements including when reviewing licence applications. - 22.7 The supervisor has effective mechanisms in place which enable it to cooperate, coordinate and exchange information with other domestic authorities, such as the financial intelligence unit, as well as with supervisors in other jurisdictions for AML/CFT purposes. - 22.7.1 Mechanisms of cooperation, coordination and exchange of information should normally address operational cooperation and, where appropriate, coordination between the FIU, law enforcement agencies and other supervisors.
-Effective prevention of ML/FT is enhanced by close cooperation among supervisors, the FIU, law enforcement agencies, other competent authorities, and insurers and intermediaries.
+- 22.6 The supervisor is aware of and has an understanding of ML/TF risks to which insurers and/or intermediaries are exposed.
+The supervisor liaises with and seeks to obtain information from the designated competent authority relating to AML/CFT by insurers and intermediaries. - 22.6.1 The supervisor should have an understanding of the ML/TF risks to which insurers and/or intermediaries are exposed arising from activities undertaken in relation to products (including services and transactions), geography, customers and delivery channels, and the jurisdiction's approach to assessing and mitigating them. - 22.6.2 To enhance such understanding, it is helpful if the supervisor has access to the NRA, if applicable, or other jurisdiction-wide risk assessment. - 22.6.3 The supervisor should be able to make a more informed evaluation and judgment on the soundness of insurers and intermediaries by receiving information from the designated AML/CFT competent authority.
+Such information may be relevant to the risk profile of, or to the effectiveness of risk management by, an insurer or intermediary.
+The contents of this information may include the level of ML/TF risks to which insurers and/or intermediaries are exposed, and the designated competent authority's views on the corporate governance, risk management and internal control measures of supervised entities relevant to AML/CFT. - 22.6.4 The designated AML/CFT competent authority may have information on breaches of AML/CFT requirements that should be taken into consideration by the supervisor in its supervisory activities, such as when evaluating the suitability of the Board, Senior Management and Key Persons in Control Functions, including when reviewing licence applications. - 22.7 The supervisor has effective mechanisms in place which enable it to cooperate, coordinate and exchange information for AML/CFT purposes with relevant domestic authorities as well as with supervisors in other jurisdictions. - 22.7.1 Effective prevention and mitigation of ML/TF is enhanced by close cooperation within a supervisor's organisation and among supervisors, the FIU, law enforcement agencies and other relevant authorities.
+Mechanisms of cooperation, coordination and exchange of information among relevant authorities should be documented and normally address operational cooperation and, where appropriate, coordination. - 22.7.2 When the supervisor becomes aware of information on ML/TF risks, it should provide relevant information to the designated AML/CFT competent authority.
+When the supervisor identifies suspected ML/TF in insurers and/or intermediaries, it should ensure that relevant information is provided to the FIU, appropriate law enforcement agencies and any relevant supervisors.